booch/presentations/Booleans_Are_Easy/slides.md

 ???

+* We can use one of the state machine gems, or implement our own.
+    * The gems usually have some other nice features that are also helpful.
-* We can use a State class, which is pretty similar to the enum.
+* This State class is pretty similar to the enum.
 * Except ...

 ---